itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/cognito.md

 - The identity pool can include:
     - Public providers (Login with Amazon, Facebook, Google, Apple)
     - Users is an Amazon Cognito pool
-    - OpenID Connect Providers and SAML Indentity providers
+    - OpenID Connect Providers and SAML Identity providers
     - Developer authenticated identities (custom login server)
     - Cognito Identity Pools allow for unauthenticated (guest) access
-- Users can then access AWS servcices directly or through API Gateway
+- Users can then access AWS services directly or through API Gateway
     - The IAM policies applied to the credentials are defined in Cognito
     - They can be customized based on the user_id for fine grained control